 May we choose the good, eschew what is evil, and never compromise our position in Christ, for God is not mocked and what a man sows in life is what he will reap.

-Heavenly Father, thank You for Your Word and the lessons I can learn from people like Gideon, who was a faithful servant, and the speed with which pride entered the heart of his son, Abimelech.
+Heavenly Father, thank You for the lessons I can learn from Gideon, who was a faithful servant, and the speed with which pride entered the heart of his son, Abimelech.
 I see how quickly wickedness and apostasy can infiltrate a church or community when the rule of law is discarded and righteous judgement is removed from an individual, a family, a church, or a nation.
-Examine my heart, I pray, and if there are any seeds of evil within - cleanse me of them.
-Purify my heart, and may I grow in grace and in a knowledge of the Lord Jesus, day by day.
+Examine my heart, I pray, to see if there are any seeds of evil within.
+Purify my heart and help me grow in grace and in a knowledge of the Lord Jesus, day by day.
 This I ask in Jesus' name, AMEN.